Snowmass2021 Cosmic Frontier White Paper: Ultraheavy particle dark matter: Indirect detection

 \section{Indirect detection}

 {\em Contributors: Carlos Blanco, J. Patrick Harding, Rebecca Leane, Elisa Pueschel, Nirmal Raj, Nicholas Rodd, Carsten Rott}

 If dark matter is not perfectly stable, then it can decay and produce Standard Model states that stream through the Universe to our detectors.
-Similarly, it could be that the primary signature of DM appears through its annihilation into SM states.\footnote{See for example \cite{Arguelles:2019ouk,Guepin:2021ljb}. for simplicity, we will mostly focus on decay in what follows.} Searching for DM through these final states is known as {\em indirect detection}, and should the DM fall in the ultraheavy mass window, the physics of these searches is considerably enriched.
+Similarly, it could be that the primary signature of DM appears through its annihilation into SM states.\footnote{See for example \cite{Arguelles:2019ouk,Guepin:2021ljb}.
+For simplicity, we will mostly focus on decay in what follows.} Searching for DM through these final states is known as {\em indirect detection}, and should the DM fall in the ultraheavy mass window, the physics of these searches is considerably enriched.
+Ultraheavy DM models in this category may be generically produced in the early universe by a number of mechanisms discussed above, including freeze-out, freeze-in, gravitational production, and involving phase transitions.

 For dark matter with mass well above the electroweak scale, the decays will inevitably produce a rich array of final states, including photons, neutrinos, and charged cosmic rays.
 This is true even if the DM decays only into neutrinos, as the neutrinos can shower electroweak bosons at such masses \cite{Ciafaloni:2010ti,Bauer:2020jay}.
 Accordingly, such searches are inherently {\it multimessenger}, and benefit broadly from improvements in high energy astronomy.
 This point is highlighted in Fig.~\ref{fig:IDlimits}, where a partial set of present limits on the lifetime for DM$\to b\bar{b}$ are shown as an example.
 The results in green show limits obtained from low energy $\gamma$-rays collected by the {\it Fermi}-LAT telescope~\cite{Cohen:2016uyg}.
 In Table \ref{table-indirect}, we provide a list of current and future observatories and their sensitivities to the relevant standard model final states.